venomio5/Venomio-Probabilistic-Football-Model/docs/README.md

 Repeat this process each time a substitution minute is reached.

 ### Card and Foul Simulation
-Each player has a projected foul per minute rate

 For each minute:
-- Probabilistically determine if foul occurs
+- Probabilistically determine if foul occurs by accounting the referee and both teams.

 If a foul occurs:
-- Referee-specific probabilistically determine:
+- Referee-specific probabilistically determine: Yellow Card or Red Card
-  - Yellow Card
-  - Red Card

-On red card (Or two yellows) → player removed, team plays short-handed
+On red card (Or two yellows) → player removed, team plays short-handed.

 ## Output Metrics
 Minute-by-minute event log: